houhuawei23/Notes/Learn/LearnRust/Resources.md

-cargo run # build and run the current package cargo check # check the current package for errors without building cargo test # run the tests in the current package
+cargo run # build and run the current package cargo check # check the current package for errors without building cargo test # run the tests in the current package cargo fmt # check formatting of the current package

 cargo build --release # build the current package with optimizations

 cargo doc --open # build all dependences doc and open in broswer

 RUST_BACKTRACE=1 cargo run # checkout backtrace

 ```

 ## OwnerShip